 In preparation of the second seminar, each group is required to push a report of their results with respect to the theme of the seminar to a shared git repo (instructions here).

-In addition to the mini-report, each group is required to prepare an oral presentation (10 minutes) reporting the project status and lessons learned.
+In addition to the mini-report for the second seminar, each group is required to prepare an oral presentation (10 minutes) for each of the seminars, reporting the project status and lessons learned.
 During each seminar, some groups (possibly not all groups) will perform their presentation.
 During the seminars, all participants are encouraged to take part in the discussion by providing comments and feedback on his/her peers' work.

 Before the seminar, each project group should prepare a 10 min presentation containing: